Baynes83/Scalify/README.md

 1. Run `.tuist-bin/tuist generate`.
 This will generate the needed `xcodeproj` and `xcworkspace` files.
 2. Run `xed .` to open the project in Xcode.
+3. Before running the project please make sure to select the `Scalify-Project` scheme.

 ## Modular